Arpsgit/Image-Processing/README.md

 ## 25. Average filter operation on an Image using Python
 ## 26. Max filter operation on an Image using Python
 ## 27. Min filter operation on an Image using Python
+## 28. Average filter operation on an Image using C